hofstadter-io/_mrtk/docs/tutorials/getting-started/configure.md

 We will be making 2 main MRTK scenes and N content scenes.

-- ManagerScene: holds the MRTK stuff and global objects and scripts
+- ManagerScene: holds the MRTK main controller, as well as any global objects and scripts
 - LightingScene: MRTK manages a common lighting scene for all other scenes
-- ContentScenes: All the other things you will make.
+- ContentScenes: For all of the other things you will make.
 You can load this in many combinations, create objects and move them between scenes or (typically) to the main scene.
+  We'll see this in more detail in the next tutorial "Multi-scene Applications."

 ##### 1. Add MRTK to the SampleScene